ANSSI-FR/rust-guide/src/en/devenv.md

 <div class="reco" id="DENV-CARGO-OPTS" type="Rule" title="Keep default values for critical variables in cargo profiles">

-The variables `debug-assertions` and `overflow-checks` must not be overridden in development profiles' sections (`[profile.dev]` and `[profile.test]`).
+The variables `debug-assertions` and `overflow-checks` MUST NOT be overridden in development profiles' sections (`[profile.dev]` and `[profile.test]`).

 </div>